In Sight, In Mind

 There are three major parts of the eye and different types of cancer can start in each of them:

-• The orbit, which consists of the outer tissues surrounding the eyeball
+- The orbit, consisting of the outer tissues surrounding the eyeball.

 Common Symptoms of Eye Cancer